contains the active ingredient ganciclovir

 CYMEVENE acts against a certain type of herpes virus called cytomegalovirus or CMV.
 CMV causes infections mainly in people with poor immunity.
 Poor immunity can be caused by HIV/AIDS or some transplant medications.

 CYMEVENE helps control CMV eye infections in AIDS patients and in other patients who have poor immunity, which if left untreated can cause blindness.
-CYMEVENE it is not a cure for CMV eye infections and is not effective against any underlying HIV- infection.
+CYMEVENE is not a cure for CMV eye infections and is not effective against any underlying HIV- infection.

 CYMEVENE may also be used to treat CMV lung infections in bone marrow transplant patients.